gridclub/GRiD-Constitution/constitution.md

-Any member may propose an amendment to the constitution by obtaining signatures of support from at least 10% of the membership (total membership number shall be posted on the UMass GWIS website).
+Any member may propose an amendment to the constitution by obtaining signatures of support from at least 10% of the membership (total membership number shall be posted on the UMass GRiD website).

 ### Section B: Voting on an Amendment

-If 10% of signatures are obtained, constitutional amendments shall be brought to the attention of the entire GWIS membership, but shall be voted on by the Executive Board with majority deciding the outcome.
+If 10% of signatures are obtained, constitutional amendments shall be brought to the attention of the entire GRiD membership, but shall be voted on by the Executive Board with majority deciding the outcome.

 ### Section C: Overturning an Executive Board Decision